TheCoreblank/chatApp/README.md

 - Fewer features: It's bloated
 - Proper authentication
 - A database with names, connection objects, and (Hashed and salted) password
+- Don't use tkinter: I hate it.

+# Rebuild roadmap
+- Tomorrow, I will look into my graphical framework, crypto libraries, and make a proper plan of the accounts system and how everything will communicate.
+I will list every function in the server; the client can be more ambigious, it doesn't do as much.

+- The school week and weekend after that (I have school, it'll be slow) I want to make accounts and databases work: I want to fake (with input() and print()) the whole process of first connecting, enter the password to be allowed to make an account, enter your name, give it a password (hashed and salted) and then come back another time, log in, enter password, etc.

+- The school week after that I want to make a dev client for communicating with my new server while I write it and build the server's core network backend (No more raw UTF8 and writing everything you receive: No, this is gonna be my own protocol, and it might even have emojis!), with cryptography in mind.

+- The weekend after that I want to finish that.

+- The school week after that I want to put in proper cryptography/finish that.
+By the end of it, I want my dev clients talking to each other!

+- Then over the weekend after that, I want to get the backend for the proper client going (Designed from the ground up with my new protocols, instead of things slapped on in the dev version.)

+- For 3 weeks after that I want to put together the disguised client.
+Properly disguised, not this "Looks like word in the taskbar" bullshit.

 # Commands
 Client Side